sudhir-intc/console/README.md

 ## Additional Resources

-- For detailed documentation and Getting Started, [visit the docs site](https://open-amt-cloud-toolkit.github.io/docs).
+- For detailed documentation and Getting Started, [visit the docs site](https://device-management-toolkit.github.io/docs).

 <!-- - Looking to contribute?
 [Find more information here about contribution guidelines and practices](.\CONTRIBUTING.md). -->

 - Find a bug?
 Or have ideas for new features?
 [Open a new Issue](https://github.com/device-management-toolkit/console/issues).

-- Need additional support or want to get the latest news and events about Open AMT?
+- Need additional support or want to get the latest news and events about Device Management Toolkit?
 Connect with the team directly through Discord.

     [![Discord Banner 1](https://discordapp.com/api/guilds/1063200098680582154/widget.png?style=banner2)](https://discord.gg/DKHeUNEWVH)